Skip to main content

 While running the run command, you can also skip specific files by providing the -s or --skip option.

-solace-agent-mesh run -e build/configs/config1.yaml build/configs/config2.yaml
+solace-agent-mesh run configs/

 Options: